-KRS 160.291; KRS 161.158 KRS 336.134 702 KAR 1:035; OAG 72-802 LEGAL: HB 319 REMOVES THE REQUIREMENT THAT AN AFFIDAVIT BE SUBMITTED FOR SICK AND PERSONAL LEAVE AND REPLACES AFFIDAVIT WITH STATEMENT.
-FINANCIAL IMPLICATIONS: NONE ANTICIPATED PERSONNEL 03.1231 CERTIFIED PERSONNEL Personal Leave NUMBER OF DAYS Fulltime certified employees shall be entitled to one (1) day of personal leave with pay each school year.
-Persons employed for less than a full year contract shall receive a prorata part of the authorized personal leave days calculated to the nearest one-half (1/2)1/2 day.
-Persons employed on a full year contract but scheduled for less than a full work day shall receive the authorized personal leave days equivalent to their normal working day.
-APPROVAL The Superintendent or designee must approve the leave date, but no reasons shall be required for the leave.
-Approval shall be contingent upon the availability of qualified substitute employees; however, unless otherwise approved by the Superintendent, employees shall not take personal leave on the day before or the first day following a holiday or vacation, on the first day of the school year, or during the last two (2) weeks of the school year.
-Those employees making earliest application shall be given preference.
-No more than 5% of the system's certified employees may take personal leave on a given day.
-If requests exceed 5%, those making earliest application will be given preference.
-STATEMENT AFFIDAVIT Employees taking personal leave must file a personal statement affidavit on their return to work stating that the leave was personal in nature.
-ACCUMULATION On June 30, all personal leave days not taken during the current school year shall be transferred and credited to the employee's accumulated sick leave account.
+KRS 160.291; KRS 161.158; KRS 336.134 702 KAR 1:035; OAG 72-802 LEGAL: HB 319 REMOVES THE REQUIREMENT THAT AN AFFIDAVIT BE SUBMITTED FOR SICK AND PERSONAL LEAVE AND REPLACES AFFIDAVIT WITH STATEMENT.
+FINANCIAL IMPLICATIONS: NONE ANTICIPATED

+PERSONNEL 03.1231

+- CERTIFIED PERSONNEL -

+Personal Leave

+NUMBER OF DAYS

+Full-time certified employees shall be entitled to three (3) days of personal leave with pay each school year.
+Personal leave may be taken in whole or half day increments.

+New hires (replacing persons) employed for less than a full year contract shall receive a prorata part of the authorized personal leave days calculated to the nearest $\frac{\text{one-half}(1/2)1/2}{\text{day}}$ .

+Persons employed on a full year contract but scheduled for less than a full work day shall receive the authorized personal leave days equivalent to their normal working day provided the employee works enough hours in the position to be considered at least one-half time (20 hours/week).

+APPROVAL

+The Superintendent or designee must approve the leave date, but no reasons shall be required for the leave.
+Notice must be timely so that a qualified substitute can be scheduled.
+The administration reserves the right to deny personal leave on a particular date if such leave would affect the normal operations of the school.

+PROHIBITION

+Unless otherwise approved by the Superintendent or designee, personal leave shall not be taken on the day before or after a holiday, vacation, or in-service day or on the first or last day of the school year.

+STATEMENT AFFIDAVIT

+Employees taking personal leave must file a personal statement affidavit stating that the leave was personal in nature.

+ACCUMULATION

+On June 30, personal leave days not taken during the current school year shall be transferred and credited to the employee's accumulated sick leave account.

 REFERENCE:

-KRS 161 154 RELATED POLICY:
+KRS 161.154 RELATED POLICY: